i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-state-manager/README.md

 ### Getting a state

 You can get a value of a state by using "get()".
-The first parameter is a '.'-notated path of the value inside the state object
+The first parameter is a '.'-notated path of the value inside the state object.
 ```
 state.get('bar.baz')
 ```